vhuynh100/vtuber-alerts-bot/README.md

 /unsubscribe <streamer_channel_id>
 ```

-/subscriptions: List the streamers the Discord channel is subscribed to alerts for
+/alerts: List the streamers the Discord channel is subscribed to alerts for
 ```
-/subscriptions
+/alerts
 ```

-/list: View quick list of YT channel ids available to subscribe to.
+/quicklist: View a quick list of YT channel ids available to subscribe to.
 ```
-/list
+/quicklist
 ```

 Note: To get a YouTube channel ID,